Looking for the best monthly subscription boxes for kids? This top 10 list won’t steer you wrong!

 My kids LOVE getting monthly subscription boxes, because it means they’ll get fun snail mail packages every month all year long!

-Here are the top 10 subscription boxes for kids that our family has loved and/or my readers highly recommended…
+Here are the best monthly subscription boxes for kids that our family has loved and/or my readers have highly recommended…

 KiwiCo is a monthly subscription service that offers kid’s educational projects, crafts, and activities on different themes.
 You can get a subscription for as low as $16.95 per month for the box — including shipping.
 This box will include 2-3 projects, all the materials to complete those projects, plus hands-on learning activities and more!

 They offer monthly crate subscriptions for various ages: Koala Crate is for ages 3-4, Kiwi Crate is for ages 4-8, Tinker Crate is for ages 8-14+, and Doodle Crate is for ages 9-16+.

 Our family LOVES KiwiCo and our kids have been receiving KiwiCo subscriptions as gifts for many years now!
 I highly recommend it.
 You can check out my honest review of KiwiCo for more information + get a coupon code for 40% off your first box.

 Annie’s Creative Girls Club is a monthly subscription box for kids that I only recently discovered.

 Annie’s recently sent me a craft box to check out, and I was SO impressed with everything you get for the price.
 It would be such a perfect gift for a young child who is really creative or loves craft projects!

 Each monthly box comes with two craft kits and there is a nice variety of crafts including painting, beading, stitching, paper crafting, jewelry making, and much more!